redwoodjs/redwood/docs/docs/auth/clerk.md

 :::caution Did you set up Clerk a while ago?

-If you set up Clerk a while ago, you may be using a deprecated authDecoder that's subject to rate limiting.
+If you set up Clerk a while ago, you may be using a deprecated `authDecoder` that's subject to rate limiting.
 This decoder will be removed in the next major.
-There's a new decoder you can use now.
+There's a new decoder you can use right now!
-See the migration guide for how to upgrade now.
+See the [migration guide](https://github.com/redwoodjs/redwood/releases/tag/v5.3.2) for how to upgrade.

 :::